 According to Bill Harlan, his goal was to produce a Bordeaux First Growth equivalent in California.
 He’s achieved that in spades with Harlan Estate based on the quality, price and status his wine has in the marketplace.
 All that, and they sell futures too!

-The creation of Harlan Estate dates back almost three decades.
+The creation of Harlan Estate took almost three decades.
 The project first took hold in 1984.
 That year, Harlan began planting the vines for what would later become Harlan Estate.
-They started with only 6 acres, which of course expanded with time.
-The vineyard plantings consist of 70% Cabernet Sauvignon, 20% Merlot, 8% Cabernet Franc and 2% Petit Verdot.
-That varietal combination would be at home in Bordeaux in any First Growth property located in the Medoc.
+In 1988, Harlan brought in Michel Rolland as their consultant.
 The winery at Harlan was built in 2002.

 Harlan Estate Vineyards, Wines, Winemaking

 The first commercial vintage of Harlan Estate was released in 1990.
 Prior years were made for friends and family.
 The team at Harlan Estate has remained relatively consistent over the years.
-The team starts with Don Weaver, estate director, Bill Levy, wine growing director, Mary Maher, vineyard manager, winemaker, Cory Empting and Michel Rolland, who is their consultant.
+The team starts with Don Weaver, estate director, Will Harlan, who continues expanding his responsibilities, Bill Levy, wine growing director, Mary Maher, vineyard manager, winemaker, Cory Empting and Michel Rolland, who is their consultant.
 Don Weaver is the long time director of Harlan Estate.

 Harlan Estate Wine is expensive.
 The wine is sold direct to customers on Harlan’s mailing list.
 The current release costs over $500 per bottle.
 Is it worth it?
 That depends on your income level and desire to drink one of the best wines made from California Cabernet Sauvignon.
 From a quality point of view, you’re going to have a hard time finding a better expression of California Cabernet.